fiddler-labs/rfp-helper/README.md

 # fiddlerchat
-This is a ChatBot poweredby OpenAI to answer questions about Fiddler Documentation
+This is a ChatBot poweredby OpenAI to answer questions about Fiddler Documentation.

+Streamlit app accessible at : https://fiddler-rfp.streamlit.app/